Regular Admission is granted to anyone

 ♦CAC Transfer Course Evaluator will determine course transferability and this determination will be listed in the student’s CAC academic record, which can be viewed in the Student Portal.

-♦Incoming Official Transcripts MUST be received and evaluated by CAC before you can register for 2nd semester courses.
+♦Incoming Official Transcripts MUST be received by CAC before you can register for 2nd semester courses.